timo/zasim/docs/tutorial/installation.rst

 only tested with PySide and is not guaranteed to work with PyQt.

 ..
 [1] The same subset of zasim you get if you have neither SciPy nor
-       PySide is also usable with pypy 1.6 or newer.
+       PySide is also usable with pypy 1.6 or newer, but currently you won't be able to run 2d cellular automata.

 .. _NumPy: http://numpy.org
 .. _SciPy: http://scipy.org